destuar/Complete-CS-Degree/README.md

 - **ENGR 108 - Introduction to Applied Linear Algebra**
   Introduction to linear algebra concepts used in computer science, including matrices, vectors, and eigenvalues.

-- **CS 107 - Computer Organization and Systems**
+- **CS 107 - Programming Paradigms**
-  Explores the relationship between hardware and software, covering topics such as memory hierarchy, data representation, and systems programming.
+  Explores core programming paradigms and abstraction techniques used across modern software systems.

 - **CS 109 - Introduction to Probability for Computer Scientists**
   Covers probability theory with applications in computer science, including random variables, distributions, and probabilistic reasoning.